BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/forkJoin/docs/forkJoin.exercise.md

 ## Intro

-Since we want to build a simple Blog application, let's start with displaying a list of `BlogPost`.
+Since we want to build a simple Blog application, let's start by displaying a list of `BlogPost`.
 There are HTTP Endpoints available which provide us with `Comment` & `Post` data.
 The task will be to combine the two Endpoints in order to get the final list of `BlogPost`;